akleinloog/website/content/post/microk8s-kubernetes/index.md

 ### Preparation

-First things first, I want my MacBook up to date.
+First things first, as always, I want my MacBook up to date.
-At the time of writing, it runs macOS Catalina version 10.15.7 and Xcode version 12.0.1.
+At the time of writing, it runs macOS Big Sur version 11.2.1 and Xcode version 12.0.1.
 Time to update the rest:
 ```bash
 brew update